 The first step to healing damaged nails is to identify the kind of damage done to the nails.
 Knowing this will not only save you from worsening the situation, but it will also save you from spending unnecessarily.

-To solve fungal infection, you’ll need a lot of patience as they can be a bit stubborn.
+Also, once you’ve figured out the kind of damage done, invariably, you’ve solved half of the problem already.
+For example, if they’re greenish or yellowish coloration after examining your nails, then it’s a fungal infection.
+To solve fungal infections, you’ll need a lot of patience as they can be a bit stubborn.
 Here’s a post on How to treat nail fungus with tea tree oil.

 Then if it’s a cut probably across the nail bed, all you need are some quick DIY

 Here’s what you should do.

 - First, Soak the affected nails in a solution containing warm water and salt.